Veridian newspaper digitization pricing

 This article describes the main cost components of a typical newspaper digitization project, as well as the different options available and how they affect costs.
 Figures are intended to give a ballpark indication of the likely costs of a typical project.
 They are by no means fixed — every project is unique and costs can vary greatly from one to the next.
 Prices given are in US dollars.

-If you’re considering a digitization project please contact us for more detailed information.
+If you’re considering a newspaper digitization project please contact us for more detailed information.